 Workshop Summary: Grow Leaders at Every Level

-Professional Training Workshop Facilitated by Jackie Capers-Brown, founder and CEO of Greatness Made Simple Company.
+Professional Training Workshop Facilitated by Jackie Capers-Brown, founder and CEO of Greatness Made Simple Coaching & Consulting.

 In order to support and level up the performance and success of your employees, it’s important that their training and development involve an inside-out process.
 Stephen Covey wisely stated in his book The 7 Habits of Highly Effective People, “Our paradigms, correct or incorrect, are the sources of our attitude and behavior, and ultimately our relationships with others.”
 Your employees' ability or lack thereof to be their best self on a consistent basis is dependent upon their beliefs, thoughts, perspectives, values, behavior, and actions.

 The Grow Leaders at Every Level Training Workshop is inspired by my experiences of navigating the ranks of management within Marriott Hotels and developing leaders with and without titles in order to build high-performance teams, deliver WOW customer service experiences and increase the revenue and profits of each department and business which I had P&L responsibility.